On-page SEO can get pretty intense, but it’s worth every minute of your time.

 Google loves when pages on your site link to one another.

-Pretend for a moment that you sell promotional products and have a blog post discussing promotional power banks on your website.
-A great thing to do for SEO would be to link from that blog post directly to a product page selling one of those power banks.
+Pretend for a moment that you’re a digital marketing agency and have a blog post discussing Google’s 200+ ranking factors.
+A great thing to do for SEO would be to link from that blog post directly to your SEO services page.
 Similarly, if you’re an attorney with a business law page, you should discuss the types of contracts your firm drafts and link to another page dealing with, say, LLC Operating Agreements.

 Internal linking like this (or cross-linking) gives Google’s bots an opportunity to bounce around your site and index it best.
 This is huge for SEO.
 It also keeps your readers on your website and looking for more information about your company.